cgcardona/bugtopia/docs/features/food-system.md

 2. **Phase 2 - Feature Integration**: Systematic integration ensuring compatibility
 3. **Phase 3 - Performance Sweep**: Optimization pass maintaining feature parity

-*Note: In the era of AI-assisted development, complex features that traditionally required weeks of development can often be implemented in just a few focused coding sessions! 🚀*

 ### **Expected Outcomes**

 #### **Ecosystem Complexity**